Russell-Mstowski/reddit_bot/README.md

 # README

-This is a twitter bot that tweets every time someone posts in the r/CryptoCurrency subreddit.
+This is a twitter bot that pulls posts from the r/CryptoCurrency subreddit and tweets every hour.

 http://redditcryptobot.herokuapp.com/ - [@CryptoCurrNews](https://twitter.com/CryptoCurrNews)